Divyaravi17/Recognize-Handwritten-Digits/README.md

 --> Dense() - Adds layers of Neurons
 --> Relu Activation function - Passes only 0 or greater to next layer --> Softmax Activation function - Passes only greatest of value

+### e) Compile Model
+Optimization algorithms are responsible for reducing the loss and increasing the accuracy of the model.
+Here, Adam Optimizer is used because it is efficient, easy to implement and occcupies little memory.

+Accuracy is used as Metrics as we need to evaluate the accuracy of the model.